alcorntech/aws-contactus-api/README.md

 When the API is hit, it will send a text message (SMS) and an email to the email address and phone number specified in serverless.yml.

-The API accepts POST requests and the expected inputs are are follows:
+The API accepts POST requests and the expected inputs are as follows:

 URI: /contact